 Phishing campaign messages may contain infected attachments or links to malicious sites.
 Or they may ask the receiver to respond with confidential information

-A famous example of a phishing scam from 2018 was one which took place over the World Cup.
+A famous example of a phishing scam from 2018 was one that took place over the World Cup.
 According to reports by Inc, the World Cup phishing scam involved emails that were sent to football fans.

 These spam emails tried to entice fans with fake free trips to Moscow, where the World Cup was being hosted.
 People who opened and clicked on the links contained in these emails had their personal data stolen.